Heliferepo/HelOS/README.md

 To use this OS the first thing you need is a cross compiler

-I would highly recommend you to use [i686-elf from GCC](https://wiki.osdev.org/GCC_Cross-Compiler)
+I would highly recommend you to use [i686-elf GCC](https://wiki.osdev.org/GCC_Cross-Compiler)

 If you want to use something else please make sure to remove in `kernel.c` :